noelquirke/Site4SoreEyes/README.md

 </ul>

 <h3>Design Decisions</h3>
 <p>The site was designed with a clinical aspect.
-It needed to be clean, free from clutter, bite size information and easy to use.</p>
+It needed to be clean, free from clutter, bite size information and easy to use.
+With a high level of contrast for easier reading for the visually impaired. </p>
 <h3>Features</h3>
 <ul>
   <li>Nav bar that is easily used, acccesable and fluid.</li>